 My Readers can be witness of the self inspired discipline and honesty of Nurakaka here.
 Moreover, Nurakaka’s honesty was natural otherwise he would have ignored such a negligible thing and that also when he had successfully completed his journey without ticket.
 Such are the occasions happening in our routine life also, but we don’t give any serious thoughts over them.

 One more illustration of my own experience is here.
 I had been to a Bank to encash a bearer cheque valued INR 800 lying idle in my firm’s A/c.
 The cashier took a bundle of hundred rupee notes.
 He counted a score and handed me over 80 notes of INR 100.
 I was watching through the window that he was mistaking.
 I picked those 80 notes in my hand, counted 8 and I placed the rest 72 notes on his table slightly.
 This happened like lightening.
-The poor fellow stood up from his chair and he was so much astonished that he could not speak anything, but his face was telling me too much which I heard lately from him on phone when I returned to my office.
-In a crying voice, he thanked me and told that the sum of INR 7200 was a great thing for him.
+The poor fellow stood up from his chair and he was so much astonished that he could not speak anything, but his face was telling me too much.
+Then he hurriedly came after me and met me in lobby and almost in a crying voice, he thanked me and told that the sum of INR 7200 was a great thing for him.
 In those days co-operative bank employees were paid very little.
 He further said that his family would have to pass three months like in a starving state or he would have to borrow money on interest.

 Above illustrations are related to money matters, but the honesty has some ethical values also.
 An essayist in Gujarati gives an example of a shoe-maker.
 While assorting some waste pieces of leather, he picks up one to make the shoes of a child.
 But, at the very next moment, he throws it away and picks up the soft one.
 This interchange of the pieces of leather is the result of his honest thinking that he is going to make the shoes of a child; not any particular child, but a human child.
 He instantly listens to the voice of his inner soul that the shoes to be made from the hard leather are surely to irritate the child’s feet.
 Here, we can find a simple but very practical and ethical form of honesty.
 Such people are noble and perhaps the God delays to destruct the earth with some disasters as said in some religions in honor of such people.
 Somebody has rightly said that an honest man is the noblest work of God.